"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 The distinction between guilt and shame matters here.
 Guilt says: I did something wrong.
 Shame says: I am wrong.
 Guilt is about an action so it can be corrected, apologised for, made right.
 Shame is about an identity.
 And identity cannot be corrected.
 It can only be hidden.

 Self-worth in this model is therefore not simply low — it is structurally unavailable as long as the real self remains visible.
 It depends on concealment.
 On the performance holding.
-On the more emotional, more uncertain, more needy parts of the self staying carefully out of sight.
+On the more emotional, more uncertain, more needy parts of yourself staying carefully out of sight.
 And because those parts are not gone — they are simply hidden — the performance requires continuous effort.

 That is an exhausting way to exist.
 And a profoundly lonely one.